Skip to Content

 RouteDescription

-/dashboardSummary cards, trend views, blockers, drill-through links to inventory/jobs/outputs
+/dashboardSummary cards, trend views, blockers, and drill-through links to inventory, jobs, and outputs

 /inventoryAsset listing with search, tag, file type, indexing status, duration, size, and sort filters.
 Upload, directory scan, bulk indexing, and tag management

 /outputsOutput listing with filters for format, role, asset, conversion, and availability.
-Presets for ready datasets and active compute
+Presets for ready datasets and JSON sidecars

 /jobsJob history with type/status filters and polling for active jobs